 A custom ontology can be visualized by opening the Ontology menu and either entering the IRI of the ontology or uploading the ontology file.

-Note that converted ontologies are not saved or cached on the server (only the IRIs are logged for development and debugging purposes).
+Note that converted ontologies are not saved or cached on the server.
 However, they are cached in the web browser to allow for a more fluent interaction.
 If you want to convert a custom ontology another time, simply hit the reload button of your web browser.